charliecalvert/JsObjects/Cordova/CordovaResourceIcons/README.md

 To install the project on your device, you might like to use the **install** script in the root of the project.

+Notice the **HelloCordova** icon on the bottom right from this excerpt of the app chooser:

 ![Image](https://drive.google.com/uc?export=view&id=0B25UTAlOfPRGWEpYazZTdkJMUE0)

+And here is the main screen of the program.
+The icon shown here is the one from the **www/img** folder:

 ![Icon](https://drive.google.com/uc?export=view&id=0B25UTAlOfPRGemRlOVB4SnBnRHc)